 Module Level Module level indicates the type of degree program to which the module belongs (bachelor's, master's).
 Each module is generally assigned to either a bachelor's or master's program.
 If, as an exception, a bachelor's module is offered within the scope of a master's degree program, justification is to be provided.
 "The use of bachelor's modules in master's degree programs is permissible in certain cases, if the partial qualifications to be acquired upon successful completion of the module adequately fulfill the requirements for the overall qualification goals of the master's program. () It is the responsibility of the institution of higher education to ensure that no individual student is able to count the same module or a module with largely identical content toward both a bachelor's and a master's program."
-10 The use of master's modules within the scope of bachelor's programs (e.g. in electives areas from the 5th semester and beyond) is unproblematic, as a rule, and is permitted without further justification.
-Abbreviation (DE/EN) Note the abbreviation of the module, where applicable.
-Subtitle If applicable, enter the module subtitle.
+10 The use of master's modules within the scope of bachelor's programs (e.g. in electives areas from the 5th semester and beyond)

-10Accreditation Council: Maßgaben zur Auslegung der ländergemeinsamen Strukturvorgaben.
+&lt;sup>10Accreditation Council: Maßgaben zur Auslegung der ländergemeinsamen Strukturvorgaben.
 Beschluss des Akkreditierungsrates vom 12.02.2010.

-Duration Ηοι w many semesters are re equired to complete the module?
-Buration Cho · one semester, two semesters, multiple ach nievable in one to two se ationale is provided, a mo ontent should be limited to what is emesters.
-In exceptional cases where odule may extend over several semes- to to to sen qualification You pre- irse of study, the Bologn wo semesters in duration nesters, however, if the ately explained, in particular reasoning for module of continuous assessment during the a system provides for modules of one in.
-Modules may extend over several rationale for this longer period is adecular, with regard to student mobility is of longer duration is to be formally expectation of the degree program doc- Frequency This field indicates the semester in ester in which the module is offered.
-Choose from the following: The module Winter semester (WS) is offered regularly in the winter semester.
-Summer semester (SoSe) is offered regularly in the summer semester.
-Winter/ Summer se- mester (WS/SoSe) is offered regularly in both the winter and summer semesters.
-Irregularly is offered based on demand.
+is unproblematic, as tification. a rule, and is permitted without further jus- Abbreviation (DE/EN) Note the abbreviation of the module, where applicable.
+Subtitle If applicable, enter th ne module subtitle.
+Duration How many semester s are required to complete the module?
+Choose from the foll ple semesters. owing: one semester, two semesters, multi- achievable in one to dule content should be limited to what is two semesters.
+In exceptional cases where d, a module may extend over several semes- In keeping with its principle of continuous assessment during course of study, the Bologna system provides for modules of to two semesters in duration.
+Modules may extend over se semesters, however, if the rationale for this longer period is quately explained, in particular, with regard to student mod Your reasoning for modules of longer duration is to be form presented in the "Sequence" section of the degree program umentation.
+Frequency This field indicates the semester in which the module is offered.
+Choose from the following owing: The module Winter semeste (WS) is offered regularly in the winter semester.
+Summer semes (SoSe) is offered regularly in the summer semester.
+Winter/ Summe mester (WS/So 3 Irregularly is offered based on demand.

-11Accreditation Council: Regeln des Akkreditierungsrates für die Akkreditierung von Studiengängen und für die Systemakkreditierung, 08.12.2009, i.d.F.
+&lt;sup>11Accreditation Council: Regeln des Akkreditierungsrates für die Akkreditierung von Studiengängen und für die Systemakkreditierung, 08.12.2009, i.d.F.
 20.02.2013, p.
 3.

-Language at is the language of in nstruction for this module? g: The module German is taught in German.
+Language What is the language of instruction for this module?
+Choose from the following: The module German is taught in German.
 English is taught in English.
 German/English is taught in both German and English.
 Other languages is taught in a language other than German or English.